bernhardAxonIvy/doc/source/axonivy/migration/migration-notes-112-113.rst

 - ``p:commandButton`` with an ``ajax="false"`` attribute sometimes does not work in ``p:confirmDialog``.
   You can remove the ``ajax`` attribute since AJAX should work now in ``p:confirmDialog``.

-Removal of system database Conversion
+Removal of system database conversion
 -------------------------------------

 |tag-ops-changed|